 What is the York River Wild and Scenic Study?

-The York River Wild and Scenic Study, which Congress authorized in December 2014, directs the National Park Service (NPS) and a local committee comprised of town-appointed members from the watershed communities to consider whether the York River is eligible and suitable for inclusion in the National Wild and Scenic River System.
-One of the Study products will be a locally developed watershed management plan to guide river conservation that communities can voluntarily implement.
-The Study is funded by NPS.
+The York River Wild and Scenic Study, which Congress authorized in December 2014, directs the National Park Service (NPS) and a local committee comprised of town-appointed members from the watershed communities to consider whether the York River is eligible and suitable for inclusion in the National Wild and Scenic Rivers System.
+One of the study products will be a locally developed watershed stewardship plan to guide river conservation that communities can voluntarily implement.
+The study is funded by NPS.

-What is the National Wild and Scenic River System?
+What is the National Wild and Scenic Rivers System?

-The Management Plan, prepared by local stakeholders collaborating with regional experts and drawing from extensive community input, will include the entire York River watershed.
-It will document watershed resources (natural, cultural, historic, recreational and scenic), water quality, and economic values; and will identify voluntary locally-determined actions and strategies to protect or enhance resources that are valued by the watershed communities.
-The watershed management plan will characterize threats and potential impacts to resources and include recommendations to preserve resources for present and future generations.
+The Stewardship Plan, prepared by local stakeholders collaborating with regional experts and drawing from extensive community input, will include the entire York River watershed.
+It will document watershed resources (natural, cultural, historic, recreational and scenic) and water quality; and will identify voluntary locally-determined actions and strategies to protect or enhance resources that are valued by the watershed communities.
+The watershed stewardship plan will characterize threats and potential impacts to resources and include recommendations to preserve resources for present and future generations.

-What happens when the Study and Management Plan are complete?
+What happens when the Study and Stewardship Plan are complete?

 What are the benefits of Wild and Scenic River designation?

-- Provides capacity and structure to work at a watershed scale
+- Provides ongoing capacity and structure to work at a watershed scale

 - Assures local voice in managing resources